 As campus engagement increasingly includes digital mediums, the IS Technology Accessibility team is available for consultation on accessibility best practices and resources for faculty and staff.
 Contact email@example.com to discuss how they can support your work.

 Accessibility of technology and digital content is an ongoing process, and we’re always open to learning about new ideas or ways to improve how we’re doing.
-Report accessibility challenges encountered on this page or send us general feedback at submit feedback.
+Report accessibility challenges encountered on this page or send us general feedback.